Altered States

 These methods reveal changes in perception and awareness.
 They also help identify neural mechanisms behind altered experiences.
 Such studies improve our grasp of consciousness's complexities.

-Benefits and Risks of Altered States of Consciousness
+What Are the Main Benefits and Risks of Exploring Altered Consciousness States

 Understanding both benefits and risks ensures informed exploration.
 This awareness protects mental and physical well-being.
 Awareness allows individuals to harness altered states' potential responsibly.